Concentrates Guide

 - • Label with strain and date

 All legal concentrates undergo rigorous testing to ensure safety and quality.
-Understanding these tests helps you make informed choices.

 Tests for leftover extraction solvents.
 Legal limits ensure safety, typically measured in parts per million (PPM).